 In 2015, an estimated 5.3 million Americans will be diagnosed with Alzheimer's disease.
-This number is expected grow each year as the proportion of the US population above age 65 continues to rise.1 The global cost of dementia is now $600 billion per year and is expected to soar even further.2
+This number is expected grow each year as the proportion of the US population above age 65 continues to rise.

 The World Health Organization predicts that by 2050, the number of people who make it past their 80th birthday will almost quadruple to 395 million—and one in six will be living with dementia.